TERMS OF SERVICE

 Any organisations which access your data in the course of providing services on our behalf will be governed by strict contractual restrictions to make sure that they protect your data and keep to all data privacy laws that apply.
 We may also independently audit these service providers to make sure that they meet our standards.

 We will not share your personal data with anyone else for their own marketing purposes.

-Some of our webpages use social plug-ins from other organisations (such as the “Facebook Recommend” function, Twitter’s retweet function, Google+ function).
+Some of our webpages use social plug-ins from other organisations (such as the “Facebook Recommend” function, Twitter’s retweet function, or Google+ function).
 These other organisations may receive and use personal data about your visit to our sites.
 If you browse our site or view content on our apps, information they collect may be connected to your account on their site.
 For more information on how these organisations use personal data, please read their privacy policies.

 How we store information collected